Pursue a career in skilled trades — tuition free

 • Vermont & non-Vermont residents

-• Must be enrolled in industry recognized training and certification program that leads to initial employment or career advancement in a building, mechanical, industrial or medical trade; emergency services, including paramedics; energy, including clean energy, energy efficiency, or weatherization; transportation, including clean transportation; broadband; robotics or other high demand sectors.
+• Enrolled in industry recognized training and certification program that leads to initial employment or career advancement in a building, mechanical, industrial or medical trade; emergency services, including paramedics; energy, including clean energy, energy efficiency, or weatherization; transportation, including clean transportation; broadband; robotics or other high demand sectors

-• Must register with VT Department of Labor for the purpose of receiving relevant job referrals, if unemployed.
+• Committed to registering with VT Department of Labor for the purpose of receiving relevant job referrals, if unemployed

 Note: Preference will be given to students enrolled in a Vermont-based training program.